 The insulation layer is carried over the functional underwear, absorbs moisture from the first layer, and provides insulation.
 Although it is called the second layer, it can consist of several layers, like two thin fleece sweaters on top of each other.

 Depending on weather conditions, temperature, and activity, sweaters, jackets, and vests made of functional materials such as fleece, down, or other synthetic fibers are excellent insulators.
 Cotton is unsuitable as it retains moisture.

 The second layer is not really windproof and must not be waterproof or water repellent.
 That would block the transfer of water vapor to the next layer and lead to build-up moisture.
 You would feel like you are in a sauna.

 The third and outer layer protects against the effects of the weather

 The third layer serves as protection against snow, water, and wind.
 What’s best depends on our activities and on the environmental conditions to expect.
 Whether we need a light rain jacket or a tough expedition jacket, hardshell come in many designs and intended uses.
 What they all have in common is that this outer layer is exposed to the weather and must be waterproof and breathable as well as water-repellent and windproof.
-Good hardshell jackets have their price but are a good investment for your comfort and safety.
+Good hardshell jackets have their prices but are a good investment for your comfort and safety.

 Why dress in Layers?

-If you dress cleverly and thoughtfully in layers you can easily compensate weather and temperature changes.
+If you dress cleverly and thoughtfully in layers you can easily compensate for weather and temperature changes.
 Depending on your needs and what you are most comfortable simply add or take off layers when conditions change.